Sausage Breakfast Casserole {Grill or Oven}

 Instructions

-- Spray a 9'' x 13'' tin pan with non-stick spray.
+- Spray a 9'' x 13'' disposable aluminum pan with non-stick spray.
 Spread out hash browns on bottom of pan.
 Top with sausage pieces.

-- In a bowl combine eggs, salt, pepper, 1 c. cheese, onions, and milk.
-Pour over sausage and hash browns.
-Top with remaining 1/2 c. of cheese.
+- Pour egg mixture over sausage and hash browns.
+Top with remaining 1/2 cup of shredded cheese.

-- Grill over indirect heat at 350 degrees for 45 minutes or until middle is set.
+- Grill over indirect heat at 350 degrees Fahrenheit for 45 minutes or until middle is set.

 Deborah says